-A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet and your health.
+A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet.
+We review the evidence on the ketogenic diet.

 In case you missed it, check out my other post where I covered what The Magic Pill gets (at least kinda, sorta) right about the keto diet – check that out here.

 Alright, so we’re back to discuss the new hot food documentary that is exploring the controversial ketogenic diet.
-If you haven’t seen it yet, it talks about how a low carb high fat diet significantly improved the lives of people suffering from a variety of illnesses.
+It talks about how a low carb high fat diet significantly improved the lives of people suffering from a variety of illnesses.
 The documentary uses powerful testimonials that claim the keto diet promotes weight loss, improves neurological diseases and reverses chronic diseases.
 From confusing messages about processed foods to painting an ugly picture of carbohydrates, let’s uncover what “The Magic Pill” gets wrong about the keto diet.

 Claim #1: Early humans only ate meat and fat

-A common argument proponents of the keto diet like to make is that the diet is the closest to our ancestor’s diet.
+A common argument is that the keto diet is the closest to our ancestor’s diet.
 The documentary claims that thousands of generations survived primarily on a meat and fat based diet.
 The story follows that over the years, with the industrial revolution, our diets have changed to more of a carbohydrate based diet.

 What the Research Says